 As the daughter of a teacher and a career in the plumbing industry for more than two decades, speaking with children about clean water, proper hygiene and the importance of a plumbing system is near and dear to Gaby’s heart.
 She continues to visit schools in the Southern California area every year promoting the important work of the plumbing industry.

-Pete DeMarco is the founder of the Plumbing Efficiency Research Coalition (PERC), an organization dedicated to conducting research pertaining to plumbing systems in consideration of the emerging trends towards lower water consuming plumbing fixtures and appliances.
-He is the current chair of the National Institute of Building Science’s Consultative Council and is the lead facilitator for the American National Standards Institute’s Energy Efficiency Standardization Coordination Collaborative.
+Pete is the founder of the Plumbing Efficiency Research Coalition (PERC), an organization dedicated to conducting research pertaining to plumbing systems in consideration of the emerging trends towards lower water consuming plumbing fixtures and appliances.
+He has acted as lead facilitator for the American National Standards Institute’s Energy Efficiency Standardization Coordination Collaborative.

-Notably, Pete also co-chaired the Steering Committee for Water Efficient Products which helped to foster the development of the US EPA WaterSense® program.
-He currently serves on the Board of Directors for the Alliance for Water Efficiency (AWE).
+Notably, Pete co-chaired the Steering Committee for Water Efficient Products which helped to foster the development of the US EPA WaterSense® program.
+He currently has also served as Chair of the Board of Directors for the Alliance for Water Efficiency (AWE) and on the Board of Directors and on the Executive Committee for the Plumbing Manufacturers International (PMI).